Rahul-Bisht/mailit/readme.md

  - Microservices.
 Keep that monolith at bay.

- - I'll probably add more funcationality later.
+ - I'll probably add more functionality later.
 This is what I need right now.

 ## License